Here are 12 of the most controversial & creative marketing strategies and unconventional philosophies that were part of the Salesforce marketing plan:

 11. Make Your Own Metaphors

 Ruthlessly track your marketing spend.
+Using these creative marketing strategies to check your marketing spend, is really important.
 If something is not working, focus more attention on what is.

-Do you have any crazy or unconventional philosophies within your company?
+Do you have any crazy or controversial marketing strategies in your business?